 The solution’s reporting feature is also complicated and needs some patience to request reports, which is not productive.
-The user interface could also use some work to make it a bit more modern as it looks rather outdated compared with its competitors.
+The user interface could also use some work to make it a bit more modern, as it looks slightly outdated compared with its competitors.

 As for the learning curve, some would describe it as easy, and some describe it as moderate, but it’s definitely not as intuitive as something like Trello, and anyone with prior experience to a similar solution will find it easier to get used to it than someone who has never dealt with a similar one.

 - Individual – Costs $14 per month – offers unlimited collaborators, templates, and forms.

 - Business – Costs $25/user/month – offers dashboards, charts, analytics, workflow automation, task progress & activity log, custom branding, reports, and more.

 ActiveCollab is a powerful management tool that helps startups and small teams organize and streamline their workflow.

 The solution’s flexibility, ease of use, and its functions have made it the favorite management software for many government organizations and academic institutions.

 The solution is cloud-based, and the synchronization happens in real-time, so you always see the latest updates.
 You can create and organize tasks easily on one board, assign them due dates, labels, and team members.

 You can also add reminders to your tasks and share files with your teams.
 You can view your tasks in Column view, list view, or Gantt-like view.
 Time tracking can be done with their stopwatch, and you can generate reports for open tasks.

 Unfortunately, it lacks sub-tasks and task dependencies, which are quite useful, especially when handling large projects.
 There is also no issue tracking.